 The area is recognized as a UNESCO World Heritage site, and this is part of Africa that is rarely visited by foreigners.

-Some of the oldest human remains in the entire world is found here, dating back over 1 million years old, the skeletal remains that are found here provide the first link between hominids and the earliest anatomically modern humans.
+Some of the oldest humans remain in the entire world is found here, dating back over 1 million years old; the skeletal remains that are found here provide the first link between hominids and the earliest anatomically modern humans.

-The pre-Christian temple here is called The Temple of Mariam Wakiro and is made out of for four small stone columns. not really impressive, but still part of an impressive and mostly unknown history.
+The pre-Christian temple here is called The Temple of Mariam Wakiro and is made out of four small stone columns.
+Not really impressive, but still part of an impressive and mostly unknown history.

 Around the canyon, you can see some really remote villages built along the steep valley´s walls.
 This is also where the only coffee production in Eritrea is happening.

-But a funny thing is when you get less than 30 KM away from the border will your phone be able to connect to the Ethiopian phone network, I had forgotten to put my phone to flight mode (your sim card is not able to connect to Eritrean network) and I was surprised when my phone started beeping from incoming messages.
+But a funny thing is when you get less than 30 KM away from the border will your phone be able to connect to the Ethiopian phone network, I had forgotten to put my phone in flight mode (your sim card is not able to connect to Eritrean network), and I was surprised when my phone started beeping from incoming messages.

 P.S.
-All photos in this post is taken with my half broken Phone since my camera decided to die from all the dust earlier on my trip.
+All photos in this post are taken with my half-broken Phone since my camera decided to die from all the dust earlier on my trip.